Southwark Schools' Learning Partnership

 It followed an initiative to promote the participation of independent and maintained schools in the challenge of raising the standards of all pupils across the capital – breaking the correlation between economic disadvantage and achievement.

-Two headteachers, Marion Gibbs of James Allen’s Girls’ School (JAGS) and Dr Irene Bishop of St Saviour’s & St Olave’s CE School (SSSO) founded the SSLP as the South London response, with funding from the DfES.
+Two headteachers from James Allen’s Girls’ School (JAGS) and St Saviour’s & St Olave’s CE School (SSSO) founded the SSLP as the South London response, with funding from the DfES.
 The SSLP was also invited to participate as an informal associate of the National College for Schools Leadership’s Networked Learning Communities programme.

 The Partner Schools involved have changed over the years as schools have faced their own challenges.
 In recent years the SSLP has introduced the category of Associate Partner as we welcome actively interested schools from outside the borough who, by means of public transport, offer good links with Southwark.